 What Is a Risk Matrix?

-A risk matrix is a valuable tool used in risk assessment to determine the level of risk by considering the category of probability or likelihood against the consequence severity categories.
+Risk matrix is a valuable tool used in risk assessment to determine the level of risk by considering the category of probability or likelihood against the consequence severity categories.
 It’s commonly used in risk-based inspections.
+The matrix is a table with two axes: one measures the probability of failure, and the other measures the consequence of failure.

+The probability axis ranges from “very low” to “very high,” and the consequence axis ranges from “minor” to “major.”
 This matrix permits the team to prioritize inspection and maintenance activities for high-risk equipment and allocate resources appropriately.
 Using the risk matrix, the RBI team can give each potential failure scenario a risk score.
-This helps prioritize which failures require immediate attention and which can be addressed later through inspection and maintenance efforts.

 What Are The Components of a Risk Matrix?